Another Immigration Crisis Triggered by President Biden

 That being said, we cannot allow a foreign policy debacle to be exploited by the Biden administration and congressional Democrats to further their policies of unchecked migration.
 To truly address this avoidable refugee crisis, the United States must explore alternatives to wholesale resettlement here at home – this includes working with neighboring governments and aiding international efforts to assist people in the region.

 In the wake of the Afghanistan debacle, further stressing our borders also poses an even greater threat to national security.
 Within hours of the Taliban’s takeover of Kabul, the Pentagon warned that Afghanistan could once again become a base of operations for terrorist groups aiming to strike America.
-Additionally, more than 5,000 prisoners who had were held at our base in Bagram – including Al-Qaeda fighters – have been set free, many of whom desire taking retribution against Americans at home and abroad.
+Additionally, more than 5,000 prisoners who were held at our base in Bagram – including Al-Qaeda fighters – have been set free, many of whom desire to take retribution against Americans at home and abroad.

 In light of the Pentagon’s frightening assessment, securing our borders – rather than adding to the existing chaos – must be the top priority on Capitol Hill when it comes to immigration.
 The nation cannot afford to have policymakers yield to the political agenda of the Democratic Party’s radical fringe, and again ignore the warnings of our top military and intelligence officers.
 The stakes are simply too high.

-Democrats in Congress must not only distance themselves from President Biden’s foreign policy failure, but put an end to their effort to enact an the largest amnesty in American history.
+Democrats in Congress must not only distance themselves from President Biden’s foreign policy failure, but put an end to their effort to enact the largest amnesty in American history.
 They should ditch the budget reconciliation amnesty effort and instead embrace the public consensus that our borders must be secured.
 Time is running out.